S0urcemaster/TimeClockFX/README.md

 	- missing periods

 - Alpha Buglist 03.01.14
-  x Adding to List is reverse
+  - Adding to List is reverse x
-  x missing validation for forgotTextField input x no 24h times x missing enter-to-ok in dialog x file not closed x forgotCome range is not limited to times after the last time
+  - missing validation for forgotTextField input x
+  - no 24h times x
+  - missing enter-to-ok in dialog x
+  - file not closed x
+  - forgotCome range is not limited to times after the last time x

   Optional:
   ? verbose input error messages